Social Justice Committee (SJC)

 Guided by the aspirations of the Oglala Lakota Indian communities, Re-Member seeks to improve the quality of reservation life through relationships, shared resources, and volunteer services.
 Through site visits and cultural immersion, they develop a growing circle of advocates standing in solidarity with the Indian people of Pine Ridge, South Dakota.

 Members of our congregation have volunteered in the past and will be volunteering again this summer.
-If you are interested in volunteering in the summer of 2019 please contact socialjustice@hunterdonuu.org.
+If you are interested in volunteering in the summer please contact socialjustice@hunterdonuu.org.

 The Hunterdon County Interfaith Outreach Council (HIOC)